tianocore/edk2/StdLibPrivateInternalFiles/ReadMe.txt

          |- /tmp              Temporary files created by tmpfile(), etc.

-The /Efi/StdLib/etc directory is populated from the StdLib/Efi/etc source directory.
+The /Efi/StdLib/etc directory must be manually populated from the StdLib/Efi/etc source directory.

 IMPLEMENTATION-Specific Features
 ================================
 It is very strongly recommended that applications not use the long or unsigned long types.
-The size of this type varies between compilers and is one of the less portable aspects of C. Instead, one should use the UEFI defined types whenever possible.
+The size of these types varies between compilers and is one of the less portable aspects of C. Instead, one should use the UEFI defined types whenever possible.
 Use of these types, listed below for reference, ensures that the declared objects have unambiguous, explicitly declared, sizes